#DALEYPOP X 2025 AOTY picks

 Florence + The Machine - Everybody Scream

 What.
 An.
 Album.
-I honestly do think Everybody Scream is the best Florence + The Machine album yet.
-Everybody Scream is a haunting, cathartic and wildly imaginative album that stands out as one of 2025’s most daring releases.
-The band’s sixth studio album was released on Halloween with a title track that blends indie rock, chamber pop and ritualistic textures and sees frontwoman Florence Welch drawing deeply from personal experience such as her recovery from a life threatening ectopic pregnancy, womanhood, mortality, mysticism and artistic survival.
+Everybody Scream is Florence + The Machine’s best yet.
+A haunting, cathartic and wildly imaginative 2025 release.
+Dropped on Halloween, its title track blends indie rock, chamber pop, and ritualistic textures with Florence Welch drawing on personal experiences like recovering from a life threatening ectopic pregnancy, womanhood, mortality, mysticism and artistic survival.

-From the visceral invocation of the opener Everybody Scream to the fierce defiance of tracks like One of the Greats and the eerie folk horror atmosphere of Witch Dance, the album feels like a communal exorcism of pain and transformation.
+From the raw opener Everybody Scream to the defiant One of the Greats and the eerie Witch Dance, the album feels like a communal exorcism of pain.

 Heidi Montag - Heidiwood